pinskylab/kelpEVOL_fq_gz_processing/README.md

 **Locate the link to the files**.
 This is provided by Sharon at the species slack channel once the data is ready to be downloaded.
 Make sure it works: click on it and your web browser should open listing your data files. e.g. [https://gridftp.tamucc.edu/genomics/20221011_PIRE-Gmi-capture](https://gridftp.tamucc.edu/genomics/20221011_PIRE-Gmi-capture).

+Check that you can see a file named "tamucc_files.txt" along with the decode and fq files.
+This script will not work without this file.
+Click on the "tamucc_files.txt" to see its contents.
+If this has only 1 column with the file names (i.e. it was created with a simple ls), this script will download the files but will not be able to check the size of files before and after download.
+Yet, you can visually check the size of files before (in the web browser) and after (in the HPC).
+If "tamucc_files.txt" has 9 columns (i.e. it was created with a ls -ltrh), this will download the files and will automatically check the size of files before and after download.
+If you have many files and your "tamucc_files.txt" has only 1 column, it might be worth asking Sharon or someone at TAMUCC to recreate it with an ls -ltrh.

 ```bash
 # Navigate to dir to download files into, e.g.